 Computer Vision can also be used to assess the quality of the surgery by measuring the level of activity, detecting hectic movement, and analyzing time spent by people in specific areas (regions of interest).

-6. Intelligent disease and infection prevention
+6. Intelligent Disease and Infection Prevention

 The Covid-19 pandemic has posed a massive challenge to the field of healthcare globally.
 With countries worldwide struggling with combating the disease, computer vision can significantly contribute to meeting this challenge.

 Due to rapid technological advancements, computer vision applications can aid in the diagnosis, control, treatment, and prevention of Covid-19.
 Digital chest x-ray radiography images, in combination with computer vision applications like COVID-Net, can easily detect the disease in patients.
-The prototype application, developed by Darwin AI, Canada, has shown results with around 92.4% accuracy in covid diagnosis.
+The prototype application, developed by Darwin AI, Canada, has shown results with around 92.4% accuracy in COVID-19 diagnosis.

 Computer vision is used to perform masked face detection, which is widely used to enforce and monitor strategies preventing the spread of pandemic diseases.